LoadUserProfileA function (userenv.h)

-USERENVAPI BOOL LoadUserProfileA( HANDLE hToken, LPPROFILEINFOA lpProfileInfo );
+USERENVAPI BOOL LoadUserProfileA( [in] HANDLE hToken, [in, out] LPPROFILEINFOA lpProfileInfo );

 Token for the user, which is returned by the LogonUser, CreateRestrictedToken, DuplicateToken, OpenProcessToken, or OpenThreadToken function.
 The token must have TOKEN_QUERY, TOKEN_IMPERSONATE, and TOKEN_DUPLICATE access.
 For more information, see Access Rights for Access-Token Objects.